Penalties for Dishonest Misappropriation of Property in Singapore

 If the dishonest misappropriation involved the taking of property from a deceased person, and the accused knew it belonged to a deceased person at the time of his death, the accused would have committed aggravated dishonest misappropriation under section 404 of the Penal Code.

 Differences Between Misappropriation of Property and Other Property Offences

 The Penal Code provides for a number of different offences, including criminal breach of trust and theft, which also involves the taking of property and dishonesty.

 The most important difference between the offences lies in how the accused initially comes into possession of the property and when the dishonest intention is formed.

 For dishonest misappropriation, the accused initially comes across the property in a neutral manner, (e.g. by finding a purse that was dropped by someone else).
 However the accused subsequently forms a dishonest intention by misappropriating the property for his/her own use (e.g. he/she sells the purse instead of trying to return it).

 Conversely, for the offence of theft, the property is first found in someone’s possession and the accused moves the property with a dishonest intention to take it.
-Here, the dishonest intention is formed from the very beginning as theft is committed the moment the property was dishonestly taken from the possession of its owner.
+Here, the dishonest intention is formed from the very beginning.
+This is because theft is committed the moment the property was dishonestly taken from the owner’s possession.

 As a result, dishonest misappropriation is considered a less serious offence than CBT and has lower penalties.